 A healthy mix of economic and social uses within the town centre will be required to maintain and enhance the attractiveness of Emsworth.
-For this reason, retail and food and drink uses will be supported in town centre locations where it can be demonstrated that they enhance public and community uses and add to a safe, vibrant and attractive street scene.
+For this reason, retail and food and drink uses will be supported in town centre locations.
+Uses of this type have the ability to enhance public and community uses and contribute to a safe, vibrant and attractive street scene.
+This is already an important component of the character and appearance of the town centre.